Queen Camel, Somerset: 12 & 13 July 2025 (Part 2)

 Course Content

-This course is designed for manual therapists of any discipline.
-This two-day seminar will give an overview of the principles and practice behind Craniosacral Therapy, focusing on a traditional Biodynamic approach that developed from the founder of Cranial Osteopathy, Dr William Sutherland.
+These two courses (Parts 1 & 2) are designed for manual therapists of any discipline.
+The two-day seminars will give an overview of the principles and practice behind Craniosacral Therapy, focusing on a traditional Biodynamic approach that developed from the founder of Cranial Osteopathy, Dr William Sutherland.
 This particular approach is very non-invasive and relies on sensitive palpation of the tissues and cranial rhythms – something which can be a very useful skill for all kinds of manual therapist.
+Part 1 can be taken on its own.

 Welcome and introductions